pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

 Update | No | Overrides the Uri property for **update** operations.
 Delete | No | Overrides the Uri property for **delete** operations.
 OverflowProperty | No | Used when working with a dynamic property/value pair (e.g. fields in a SharePoint ListItem) whenever the Microsoft Graph field containing these dynamic properties is not named `Values`.
-Beta | No | Defined that a model can only be handled using the Microsoft Graph beta endpoint.
+Beta | No | Defines that a model can only be handled using the Microsoft Graph beta endpoint.
 If a user opted out of using the Microsoft Graph beta endpoint then this model will not be populated.

 ### Property decoration

 The property level decoration is done using the `GraphProperty` and `KeyProperty` attributes.
-Each model instance does require to have a override of the `Key` property and that `Key` property **must** be decorated with the `KeyProperty` attribute which specifies which of the actual fields in the model must be selected as key.
+Each model instance requires to have an override of the `Key` property and that `Key` property **must** be decorated with the `KeyProperty` attribute which specifies which of the actual fields in the model must be selected as key.
 The key is for example used to ensure there are no duplicate model class instances in a single collection.

 Whereas the `KeyProperty` attribute is always there once in each model class, the usage of the `GraphProperty` attribute is only required for special cases.
 Since the properties are defined in the generated model class (e.g. Web.gen.cs and Teams.gen.cs) the decoration via attributes needs to happen in this class as well.